mosbth/lydia/README.md

 * Yes, a lot of things to do.

+v0.1.x (2012-02-xx)

+* Added some style and an icon the the core theme.
+* Added a guestbook applicatino as an example of a controller using database and forms.
+* Cope with querystring sent to controller and methods.
+* Added theme helper theme_url($url) which prepends $url with the url to the theme directory.
+* Added session_start() in CLydia.
+* Use default timezone as defined in site/config.php, set in CLydia::__construct()

 v0.1.2 (2012-02-15)

 * One common baseclass for controllers and modules, CObject, holds access to CLydia through $this->